-On a related matter, last week a Federal judge ruled that the policy of the administration forbidding asylum to immigrants who have entered the country illegally to be illegal.
+On a related matter, aware of the implications last week a Federal judge ruled that the policy of the administration forbidding asylum to immigrants who have entered the country illegally to be illegal.
 Judge Jon Tigar declared President Trump's approach to keep illegal immigrants from entering the country runs "afoul of U.S. law that specifically allows them to do so." (quote from New York Times).

-Red or Blue, Pink or Chartreuse, take a deep breath if you re-read the previous paragraph.
+Red or Blue, Pink or Chartreuse, take a deep previous paragraph.
 I am not well-versed in law.

-Before retirement, my specialty was computer networks.
+they appear Before retirement, my specialty was computer networks.
 But I venture to risk stating that you and I, versed in fairness and common sense, find the judge's ruling strange.